jpsca/hecto/README.md

             Destination path for the blueprint.
         context:
             Context variables for Jinja2 templates.
+        src_path:
+            Optional source path within the source folder.
+Useful if `src` is a repository URL.
         ignore:
             List of file patterns to ignore.
             Default is (".DS_Store", "__pycache__", "*/__pycache__", "*/.DS_Store")